uwescience/myria/ingest/README.md

 [ingest_directory.sh](ingest_directory.sh) ingests a directory of files, each one as an individual relation.

 [combine_tables.sh](combine_tables.sh) generates a MyriaL query that unions together all the dataests that match a search term.
 It performs the union in batches of 100 relations, for stability.
 You can change the batch size in the script.
+Run it first normally to submit the first query for execution.
+Then run it again with flag `-2` to submit the remaining queries, after the first has finished and updated the catalog.

 [ingest_from_s3.sh](ingest_from_s3.sh) ingests from S3.